CharleenAdams/EWAS_Maternal_Anxiety/README.md

-# Results for the ALSPAC EWAS of Maternal Anxiety on Infant Methylation
+# Results for the ALSPAC EWAS of maternal anxiety on infant methylation

 ## This file contains the results for the "full" model (containing all covariates):
 About what went into the model: